gzalles/ambisonics-z-array/README.md

 ## Notes

 * The quality of the 3D printer will be of importance.
 At one point one of our enclosures broke so we had to replace it.
 The SLS print is far better quality.
 In the future design we will want to consider this.
 We need to make the neck of the microphone thicker.
+To replace the enclosure I used some heat shrink tubes.
+The small one is the one that broke.
+Our measurements were taken before it broke but the capsules are the same which I am ok with.

 ## More images

 <p align="center">
   <img width="60%" height="60%" src="img/3mics.JPG">
-  <figcaption>The three mics used for our experiment</figcaption>
+  <figcaption>The three mics used for our experiment.
+Weirdly enough all three mics were printed with different 3D printers.
+The SLS printer was by far the best but it set us back $20 😢 </figcaption>
 </p>